Ghost estate: Northern Ireland

 Due to the heavy presence of the public sector in the Northern Irish economy and its presence in the United Kingdom sterling area the housing bubble in Northern Ireland was considerably reduced.
 In spite of that, however, the Housing Executive estimated in August 2011 that there were up to 5,000 unfinished homes in Northern Ireland, though ghost estates themselves are rare.

 Outside Ireland

 Ghost estates are not restricted to Ireland.
 There have been many apartments and other residential areas that were constructed during the 2000s that were never occupied or finished in Spain before its economy collapsed.
 The United States also has experienced similar effects during its housing bubble.
 Many unoccupied homes have been torn down.

 Due to the economic slowdown in China, the effects of ghost estates are taking shape.
 After its stable economic growth from the early 1990s to the early 2010s, the Chinese economy has slowed down.
-Projects such as new neighbourhoods (such as the Chenggong District), shopping malls, and even theme parks are empty and/or incomplete because of the economic slowdown.
+Projects such as new neighbourhoods (such as the Chenggong District), shopping malls, and even theme parks are empty and/or incomplete because of the economic slowdown, although many later populated.
 This situation has been compared to Ireland and Spain.